adeloyedeji/laravel-db-helper/README.md

 -model        -->   For generating models from Database

 -seeder       -->   For generating database seeders from Database

+-migration    -->   For generating migrations file from Database

 help          -->   To display this menu